SuperOfficeDocs/superoffice-docs/docs/document/cloud/sharepoint-documents/configure-superoffice.md

 * Site in SharePoint: Just choose your site from the dropdown.
 You must have permission level Owner to be able to select a site.
 * Document library: Select from the drop-down​.
-* Folder structure: You can select between​ User group, Author, Template type, Company name and Project​.
+* Folder structure: You can select between​ User group, Author, Template type, Company name, and Project​.
 You can also organize the folders in Yearly subfolder​.
 * File name: Select between Heading or Heading - Company name​.

 ### SuperOffice document templates